fmohiudd/Cryptocurrencies/README.md

 **Fig 14:** A 2D hvplot scatter plot of TotalCoinSupply and TotalCoinsMined.
 The plot suggests two outliers in the data.

-### **Summary and Conlusion**
+### **Summary and Conclusion**

 The goal of the Cryptocurrency Project is to use unsupervised machine learning algorithm to find trends of the cryptocurrencies in the dataset provided to us.
 We used three principal components on our scaled data.
 I used *explained_variance_ratio* to learn how much information can be attributed to the principal component.
-Our analysis only contaned about 7% of the information was in the principal components (Fig 15).
+Our analysis only contained about 7% of the information was in the principal components (Fig 15).
 Too much information is missed in this analysis.
 We used three principal components for analysis following the module challenge instructions.
 We should increase the number of principal components and see if it would improve the explained variance ratio.
 Perhaps other machine learning methods are necessary.
 It is clear however, that the relevant dimensions of features is much more than 3 principal components.
 The number of four clusters from K-mean was clear from the elbow curve.
-Note that everytime I ran the jupyter notebook, I found that the PCA values were slightly different.
+Note that every time I ran the jupyter notebook, I found that the PCA values were slightly different.
 I could not account for this variation.
 In general, discussion groups point out that PCA is not considered a good approach when the input data is binary, as is the case here for the vast majority of variables (0 or 1).
 Other machine learning methods should be considered.

 <img src = "images/pca_explained_variance.png" width="450">

-**Fig 15:** The image shows the *explained_ariance_ratio* of the three PCA analaysis.
-Note that the three componenets accounts for a total of about 7% of the data.
+**Fig 15:** The image shows the *explained_ariance_ratio* of the three PCA analysis.
+Note that the three components accounts for a total of about 7% of the data.

 After cleaning and scaling the data we found that the BitTorrent has a different trading nature.
 It could be because it is highly traded and there are more supplies of BitTorrent.
 After scaling the data with MinMaxScaler and plotting the data using 2d hvplot (Fig 14) we found that another coin, TurtleCoin is an outlier.
 It appears that TurtleCoin has more supplies, but is not mined as much.
 Not knowing much about cryptocurrencies I cannot make an informed observation, other than BitTorrent stands out from other cryptocurrencies in both supplies and mined numbers.
-An investor has to pay attention to the pros and cons of coins supplied and coind mined.
+An investor has to pay attention to the pros and cons of coins supplied and coins mined.